-- Implant consultation – First, you’ll schedule a consultation with Dr. Mundi Buechele.
-He will determine if you’re a good candidate for treatment, and take x-rays and images of your mouth and jaw to begin planning your implant surgery.
+- Implant consultation – First, you’ll schedule a consultation with one of our doctors.
+Your doctor will determine if you’re a good candidate for treatment, and take x-rays and images of your mouth and jaw to begin planning your implant surgery.

 - (Optional) Pre-treatment surgeries – Depending on your condition, you may need additional treatments like tooth extractions, alveoloplasty (jaw bone smoothing) or a bone graft before you can have an implant placed.
-Dr. Buechele will discuss these treatments with you in depth if they are necessary for your implant procedure.
+Your doctor will discuss these treatments with you in depth if they are necessary for your implant procedure.

-- Implant placement – At your next appointment, Dr. Buechele will place your implant directly into your gum and jaw bone under anesthesia.
+- Implant placement – At your next appointment, your doctor will place your implant directly into your gum and jaw bone under anesthesia.
 Then, the treatment area will be cleaned and sutured shut to heal, and you will be sent home.

 - Building your restoration – During the 3-6 month healing period, you’ll come in for a few appointments at our office.
-Dr. Buechele will make sure your mouth is healing properly, and will take impressions and images of your teeth to begin building your dental crown.
+Your doctor will make sure your mouth is healing properly, and will take impressions and images of your teeth to begin building your dental crown.

 How Long Do Dental Implants Last?